MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ne-ksmedia-ksproperty_interleavedaudio.md

 ## -description

 The **KSPROPERTY_INTERLEAVEDAUDIO** enumeration defines a constant which can be used by the Hardware Keyword Spotter pin to include loopback audio interleaved with the microphone audio.

 ## -enum-fields

 ### -field KSPROPERTY_INTERLEAVEDAUDIO_FORMATINFORMATION

-Specifies the ID of the [KSPROPERTY_INTERLEAVEDAUDIO_FORMATINFORMATION](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-interleavedaudio) property.
+Specifies the ID of the <a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-interleavedaudio">KSPROPERTY_INTERLEAVEDAUDIO_FORMATINFORMATION</a> property.

 ## -remarks